goat-community/goat-docs/docs/toolbox/accessibility_indicators/closest_average.md

 import thematicIcon from "/img/toolbox/data_management/join/toolbox.webp";

 # Heatmap Closest Average
-**Closest-average-based Heatmaps** use a color-coded map to visualize the average travel time to points (such as [POI](../../../further_reading/glossary#point-of-interest-poi "What is a POI?")) from surrounding areas.
+**Closest-average-based Heatmaps** uses a color-coded map to visualize the average travel time to points (such as [POI](../../../further_reading/glossary#point-of-interest-poi "What is a POI?")) from surrounding areas.

 ## 1. Explanation